 First, allowing victims of serious accidents to obtain the compensation that they need to rebuild their lives is most certainly a good thing.
-So, by extension, suing bars, as a means of helping to achieve that end must ultimately be a good thing, too, or, at least, it’s the lesser of two evils.
+So, by extension, suing bars, as a means of helping to achieve that end must ultimately be a good thing, too, or, at least the lesser of two evils.
 Think about it.
-If those who are injured by drunk drivers don’t have any real recourse against anyone other than the drunk driver who is heading off to jail, it’s hard to imagine they will get the compensation to pay for their injuries.
-Absent laws that hold bars accountable, seriously injured people become everyone’s problem since we will all have to subsidize their healthcare and living expenses.
+If those who are injured by drunk drivers don't have any real recourse against anyone other than the drunk driver who is heading off to jail, it's hard to imagine they will get the compensation they need to pay for their injuries.
+Absent laws that hold bars accountable, seriously injured people become everyone's problem, since we will all have to subsidize their healthcare and living expenses.

-Second, when someone sues a bar it send a message to other places that over-serve their customers: it’s NOT okay and there ARE consequences.
+Second, when someone sues a bar, it send a message to other places that over-serve their customers: it's not okay and there are consequences.
 The news media tends to talk about drunk driving accidents in terms of the police needing to be on a stricter watch for the 2 a.m. crowd after the bars let out.
-That’ll certainly help stop drunk driving accidents — but we’re treating symptoms, not addressing the root cause of the problem.
+That'll certainly help stop drunk driving accidents -- but it's only treating symptoms, not addressing the root cause of the problem.

 The symptom of a drunk driving accident is someone crashing their car.
-The actual root cause is that they got drunk in the first place.
+The root cause is that they got drunk enough to crash in the first place.
 Well, it takes two to tango, and statistics show that the overwhelming majority of drunk driving accidents are caused by people who were drinking at bars and restaurants.

 Let me rephrase that.
 Most drunk driving accidents are caused by people who got sloppy, fall-down, so-obvious-you-can-see-it-from-space drunk.
 When someone causes an accident and their BAC is a 0.25%, I don't believe for a second that the bartender didn't know that person was obscenely drunk.
 For a bartender to not cut that person off is ridiculous.
 Of course there should be liability for that kind of behavior.